Kitchen Tips for a Healthier You

 Clear your counters

-Participants who had cereal and soft drinks visible on their counters weighed 20-26 lbs. more than those who didn’t, according to The Syracuse Study.
+Participants who had cereal and soft drinks visible on their counters weighed 20-26 lbs. more than those who didn’t, according to The Syracuse Study2.
 Those who replaced easy-to-grab junk food items with a bowl of fruit weighed 13 lbs. less!

 Lose the clutter

-Cluttered kitchens are associated with feelings of stress, which makes it more likely to snack on unhealthy food, a study in the Environmental & Behavior Journal found.
+Cluttered kitchens are associated with feelings of stress, which makes it more likely to snack on unhealthy food, a study in the Environmental & Behavior Journal3 found.
 For example, participants who were in kitchens that had newspapers on the table, dishes in the sink, and a ringing phone in the background ate twice as many cookies as those whose kitchen was quiet and organized.

 Set the mood

-Soft music and lighting prompted people to eat 18% less food, thereby indicating that a relaxed environment increases satisfaction and decreases consumption, according to a Cornell University study.
+Soft music and lighting prompted people to eat 18% less food, thereby indicating that a relaxed environment increases satisfaction and decreases consumption, according to a Cornell University study4.
 So dim the lights, put on some mellow music and you may dig into some leftovers tomorrow.

 Avoid the colour red